Lairizzle/rizzforge/content/posts/bootsplash/index.md

 ## A Boring Boot

-I had become so content with my recent Tokyo Night theme and setup on my hyrpland installation that I had started to forget how fun tinkering is.
+I had become so content with my recent Tokyo Night theme and setup on my hyprland installation that I had started to forget how fun tinkering is.
 I just needed a quick fix, but I was not sure what I was missing.
-My current setup does evertyhing perfectly well and fits my workflow.
+My current setup does everything perfectly well and fits my workflow.
 Then it dawned on me.
 I had grown tired of my boring boot.
 So I decided I would replace all the Systemd garbage outputs with something a little cooler.

 ## Making it Executable